 When it comes to choosing your wet shaving brush, the kind of hair you use is important.
 There is badger hair, boar hair, any type of hair you might imagine (except human hair, thank you very much) – however, horse hair has quite a few advantages as a shaving brush apparatus.
 Horse hair is animal-friendly, affordable, and much softer than boar’s hair.
 It is a nice middle ground between badger and boar in terms of hair stiffness, making them a perfect alternative to use for wet shaving.
-We did some research, and here are the five best horse hair shaving brushes we think are out there that you can use without going electric or growing a well trimmed beard.
+We did some research, and here are five horse hair shaving brushes we think are out there that you can use without going electric or growing a well trimmed beard.

 History and Tradition of Shaving Brushes: